giantswarm/docs/src/content/general/organizations/index.md

     - start with an alphanumeric character
     - end with an alphanumeric character

-Since there will be a namespace created for each org, prefixed with `org-`, we recommend against using that same prefix in the organization name, to avoid confusion.
+Since there will be a namespace created for each organization, prefixed with `org-`, we recommend against using that same prefix in the organization name, to avoid confusion.

 ## Organization namespace {#namespace}

-For each organization there is a namespace in the management cluster.
+For each organization there is a namespace created in the management cluster.
 The namespace is named after the organization CR name, prefixed with `org-`.

 For example, for an organization `acme`, there is the defining organization CR named `acme`.
 In addition, organization-operator ensures the existence of the namespace `org-acme` in the management cluster.

 We recommend to place all resources belonging to an organization into the organization's namespace.
-Our user interfaces will work towards supporting this as a default.
+Our user interfaces and admission controllers are moving towards supporting this as a default.

 ### Namespace utilization in different providers {#namespace-use}

 Giant Swarm is currently working towards making the organization's namespace the default namespace for all resources owned by the organization: clusters, node pools, apps, and more.
 We have reached different stages on different providers as of May 2021:

-- **Azure**: With the latest workload cluster releases for Azure (as of April 2021 that is v14.1.x), all cluster and node pool resources are placed in the organization namespace by default.
+- **Azure**: With the latest workload cluster releases for Azure (v14.1.x), all cluster and node pool resources are placed in the organization namespace by default.

   Resources belonging to apps deployed to workload clusters are not yet placed in the organization namespace.
+Instead they are placed in a namespace named after the workload cluster ID.

 - **AWS**: With the latest AWS releases, the organization namespace is not yet used by default.